PoURaN24/FFXIV_Zoom_hack/README.md

 ffxiv_dx11.exe               18672 Console                    1  2,780,004 K
 ```

-Now use the heap tool on that process:
+Now use the heap tool on that process (from a privileged cmd window):
 ```sh
 heap 18672
 ```